brehartfiel/signatureHTML/README.md

 # signatureHTML
-The signature for my work emails so I can have clickable social media logos that direct to my various social media accounts.
+The HTML for my work email signature.
+It includes clickable social media logos that direct to my various social media accounts.